Valentino Garavani: A Look Back at a Fashion Legend

 In this article, we will take a closer look at Valentino’s background, his early career, and his journey to becoming one of the most successful and influential designers in the world.

 Valentino Garavani was born in Voghera, Italy, in 1932.
 From a young age, he had a passion for fashion and was fascinated by the glamorous world of haute couture.

 Garavani’s career began in 1949 when he was 17 years old.
 He moved to Paris to study at École des Beaux-Arts and at the Chamber Syndicale de la Couture Parisienne.
-After apprenticing with Jean Desses, Valentino went back to Rome in 1959 to open his own fashion house where he soon became known for his luxurious red dresses.
+After graduation, Valentino apprenticed for Jean Dessès, where he gained valuable experience and exposure to the industry.

 In 1962 in Florence, Garavani made his worldwide debut with a couture collection at the Pitti Palace, which attracted the attention of celebrities and socialites alike.